rpmuller/ePubs/WesternPhilosophy.md

 Antiochus became Involved in war with ligypt, the Jews rebelled.
 Thereupon Antiochus took the holy vessels from the Temple, and placed in it the image of the God.
-He identified Yahweh with Zeus, following a practice \\hich had been successful ever)' where else.* He resolved to extirpate the Jewish religion, and to stop circumcision and the observance of the laws relating to food.
+He identified Yahweh with Zeus, following a practice which had been successful ever)' where else.* He resolved to extirpate the Jewish religion, and to stop circumcision and the observance of the laws relating to food.
 To all this Jerusalem submitted, but outside Jerusalem the Jews resisted with the utmost stubbornness.

-1 From them, probably, dc \eloped the sect of the Kssenes, whose doctrines seem to have influenced primitive Christianity.
+1 From them, probably, developed the sect of the Essenes, whose doctrines seem to have influenced primitive Christianity.
 Sec Ocstcrlcy and Robinson, Ilutury of Israel, Vol. II, p.
 323 II.
 The Pharisee* also descended from them.